Bay of Islands Dolphins

 First, they are completely wild, we do not feed then, train them, nor are they in one place, they are constantly moving, and we never know where they might be.

 They do not just live here in the bay of islands, their home range is from the top of New Zealand right down to Tauranga, over 500 miles.
-They can be anywhere along the east coast.
+They can be anywhere along the northern east coast of New Zealand.

-But the Bay of Islands is an important area for the Bottlenose dolphins and they do come and go here a lot.
+But the Bay of Islands is an important area for the Bottlenose dolphins and they do come here a lot.
 They come here to feed, socialise and rest.

 We are the only yacht that has a marine mammal permit which allows us to interact with wild dolphins, which means we have a lot of rules and regulations to comply with, all for the protection of the dolphins.